$S^1$-equivariant Index theorems and Morse inequalities on complex manifolds with boundary: Introduction and statement of the main results

 Another line of thought lies in the fact that the space $H^{q}(\ol M)$ is related to the $\ddbar$-Neumann Laplacian

-One can try to study the kernel of $\Box^{(q)}$ (Bergman kernel) and the associated heat operator $e^{-t\Box^{(q)}}$.
+One can try to study the distribution kernel of the orthogonal projection onto ${\rm Ker\,}\Box^{(q)}$ (Bergman kernel) and the associated heat operator $e^{-t\Box^{(q)}}$.
 Unfortunately without any Levi curvature assumption, $\Box^{(q)}$ is not hypoelliptic in general and it is unclear how to study the kernel of $\Box^{(q)}$ and $e^{-t\Box^{(q)}}$.

 Assume that $\ol M$ admits a holomorphic compact Lie group action $G$.
 The key observation in this paper is the following: If all the "non-hypoelliptic directions" of the $\ddbar$-Neumann Laplacian are contained in the space of vector fields on $X$ induced by the Lie algebra of $G$, then we can show that $\Box^{(q)}$ is transversally elliptic in the sense of Atiyah and Singer without any Levi curvature assumption.
 In this case, it is possible to study $G$-equivariant holomorphic sections on $\ol M$, $G$-equivariant Bergman and heat kernels on $\ol M$ and to overcome the difficulty mentioned above.
-On the other hand, the study of $G$-equivariant holomorphic sections and kernels on $\ol M$ has its own interest and is closely related to $G$-equivariant deformation and embedding problems, geometric quantization theory and $G$-equivariant index theorems on complex manifolds with boundary.
+On the other hand, the study of $G$-equivariant holomorphic sections on $\ol M$ has its own interest and is closely related to $G$-equivariant embedding and deformation problems (see~\cite{BSW78},~\cite{Ham79}), geometric quantization theory and $G$-equivariant index theorems on complex manifolds with boundary.
 In this paper, we restrict ourselves to the $S^1$-action case.
 It should be mentioned that it is possible to study general compact Lie group action case by using the method developed in this paper.